How is GFP used in medical applications?

 How is GFP used to tag proteins in cells?

-READ ALSO: Can you learn breakdancing by yourself?
+READ ALSO: Can HRT make you feel worse?

 Gfp refers to the gene that produces green fluorescent protein.
 Using DNA recombinant technology, scientists combine the Gfp gene to a another gene that produces a protein that they want to study, and then they insert the complex into a cell.
 Moreover, scientists use GFP to label specific organelles, cells, tissues.